-SECTION 4.5.
-"A" AGRICULTURAL
+SECTION 4.5 "A" AGRICULTURAL

-The "A" Agricultural category includes four (4) zone districts: A-1, A-2, A-3, and A-4.
-Lands in the Agricultural-1 through Agricultural-3 districts are intended to provide for areas primarily consisting of agricultural and residential uses consistent with the areas as designated Rural within the County's Comprehensive Plan.
+The "A" Agricultural category includes two (2) zone districts: A-1 and A-2.
+Lands in the Agricultural-1 district are intended to provide for areas primarily consisting of agricultural and residential uses consistent with the areas as designated Rural within the County's Comprehensive Plan.
+The Agricultural-2 district is intended to provide for areas primarily consisting of agricultural and residential uses consistent with the Urban Development Areas as designated within the County's Comprehensive Plan.

-In A-1 through A-4 districts:
+In A-1 District:

-- 1. All agricultural activities (but not including livestock or poultry slaughterhouses), including the raising of livestock and poultry, the production of dairy and poultry products, the cultivation of field crops and fruits and berries, forestry, in accordance with the Comprehensive Plan, apiculture, and similar uses; provided, that no structure used for housing of animals or any commercial feed lot operation shall be located within three hundred (300) feet of any lot line, and no structure used for housing domestic animals shall be located within fifty (50) feet of any lot line. - 2.
+- 1. All agricultural activities (but not including livestock or poultry slaughterhouses), including the raising of livestock and poultry, the production of dairy and poultry products, the cultivation of field crops and fruits and berries, forestry, in accordance with the Comprehensive Plan, apiculture, and similar uses; provided, that no structure used for or any commercial feed lot operation shall be located within three hundred (300) feet of any lot line, and no structure used for housing animals shall be located within one-hundred (100) feet of any lot line. - 2.
 The processing, storage, and sale of agricultural products and commodities which are raised on the premises (but not including livestock or poultry slaughterhouses); provided, that no building used for these activities shall be located within three hundred (300) feet of any side or rear lot line. - 3.
 Single family dwellings. - 4.
 Mobile homes. - 5.
 Plant nurseries and greenhouses. - 6.
-Homes of six (6) or fewer residents which otherwise meet the definition of a "community residential facility" (see section 4.2).
+Homes of six (6) or fewer residents which otherwise meet the definition of a "community residential home" (See Section 4.2). - 7.
+Churches and other houses of worship. - 8.
+Public or private schools offering curricula comparable to that of public schools, as conducted in accordance with the provisions of the County's Comprehensive Plan and Section 4.2, herein.